Medium for Android

 Better Looking Profiles

-The user’s profiles simply displays the number of followers and the people followed by the user, with his/her other social network links i.e. Facebook, Twitter, etc. and stories, obviously!
+The user’s profiles simply display the number of followers and the people followed by the user, with his/her other social network links i.e. Facebook, Twitter, etc. and stories, obviously!

 Check out the Behance presentation: